o3de/o3de.org/content/docs/userguide/reset-transform.md

+description: ' Reset the transform properties for entities in &ALYlong;. '
+slug: reset-transform
+title: Resetting the Transform
+---
 # Resetting the Transform<a name="reset-transform"></a>

 You can reset the transform for an entity, so that you return the entity to its previous location\.